 It is thus important to understand that these studies not only highlight different numerical strategies to calculate observables at nonvanishing chemical potential via a re-summation of the Taylor series and thus might enhance the results presented in the Section on fluctuations.
 They also provide, and that is what we have focused on here, a mechanism to locate the elusive QCD critical point (which has been mentioned at the beginning, and will be further discussed in the Section devoted to conformal theories.)

-Important input to methodological developments come from the results on models without the sign problem, as already mentioned.
-The same models can also be used as a test-bed.
+An important input to methodological developments comes from the results on models without the sign problem, as already mentioned.
+The same models can also be used as a test bed.
 A typical case study is two-color QCD, see Refs.~\cite{Begun:2021nbf}~\citeTalk{Rogalyov_talk}.